plotdb/block/README.md

  - `\_class`: the object of `block.class` for this block, filled automatically when creating this context.
  - `\_instance`: the object of `block.instance` for this block, filled automatically when creating this context.
+   - Note: currently this is not available in base blocks. use it only for dev / debug purpose.
  - `pkg`: block information
  - `init(opt)`: initialization function of this context.
  - `destroy(opt)`: destroy function of this context.
  - `interface()`: JS interface for block users to access.
+ - `parent`: JS Context of parent block, if any.
+   - use `parent.interface()` to reach parent interface if needed.

 Except `\_class` and `\_instance`, functions in above interface should be implemented by block JavaScript and exported via `module.exports`: